shalinib-06/Remove-Whitespace/README.md

 - The JavaScript captures form submission.
 - It prevents default behavior and processes the input text.
 - Whitespace is removed using the RegEx
-- Results are displayed dynamically styled.
+- Results are displayed  and styled.
 ---
 ### Screenshot
 ![output](output.png)